Monoidal Envelopes of Families of $\infty$-Operads and $\infty$-Operadic Kan Extensions: The Fundamental Theorem of Operadic Kan Extensions

-is a weak categorical equivalence.
-The assignment $Y'\mapsto\eta_{Y'}$ defines a functor from $\SS/Y'$ to the arrow category $\SS^{[1]}$ which commutes with filtered colimits.
+The assignment $Y'\mapsto\eta_{Y'}$ defines a functor from $\SS_{/Y}$ to the arrow category $\SS^{[1]}$ which commutes with filtered colimits.
 Since weak categorical equivalences are stable under filtered colimits, we may assume that $Y'$ is a finite simplicial set.
-If $Y'$ is empty, the claim follows from \cite[Lemma 2.4.4.6]{HA}.
-For the inductive step, we can find a pushout diagram in $\SS/Y$, such that the claim holds for $X$.
+If $Y'$ is empty, the claim follows from Lemma \ref{lem:2.4.4.6}.
+If $Y'$ is nonempty, we can find (by induction on the dimension of $Y'$ and the number of nondegenerate simplices of $Y'$) a pushout diagram in $\SS_{/Y}$, such that $\eta_{X}$ is a weak categorical equivalence.
 The map $\eta_{Y'}$ factors as

 The map $\phi$ is a pushout of $\eta_{X}$, and hence is a trivial cofibration.
 The map $\psi$ is a pushout of the inclusion